AmorosoLaura/computational_intelligence/Lab2/README.md

 INFO:root:status: <0 3 1 0 0>

 where he should have left <0 1 1 0 1> instead of INFO:root:status: <0 3 1 0 0>.
+So we understood that other rules had to be added.

 We also noticed that playing against an opposite optimal strategy (nim sum = 0) this won even though we made the first move.
 All this considerations made us implement the expert system.